jhogan/core/README.md

 in its table, as well as the `order` table, are saved atomically.

 ## DOM and POM modules ##
+The DOM module, `dom.py`, provides class that support DOM authoring and parsing - similar to the DOM objects provided to JavaScript through a browser - though the interface is easier and more Pythonic.

+The DOM module also offers CSS3 selector support and automatic XHR request management (through its subclassing of `entities.event`).

+The POM (Page Object Model) module provides an abstraction that sits on top of the DOM.
+It offers support for page-level objects such as page headers, footers, navigation menus, sidebars, forms, pages and websites.
+Many of it's classes inherit from the DOM objects.
+For example, since `pom page`s are basically HTML pages, `pom.page` objects inherit from `dom.html`, while `pom.menu` represents an menu on a page, and therefore inherits from `dom.nav`.

+Entire websites are represented by classes that inherit from `pom.site`.
+For example, in website modules, such as `carpacian_com.py`, the `carapacian_com.site` class inherits from `pom.site`, while class that inherit from `pom.page` exist in that module to represent the website's pages.

 ## Robotic process automation (RPA) ##
 ## HTTP and WSGI modules ##
 ## Command line interface (crust) ##